Skip to contents

 4: SmoothSpectra (movingaverage)

-5: DeleteSpectraSection (StreamFind)
+5: DeleteSpectraSection (native)

-6: DeleteSpectraSection (StreamFind)
+6: DeleteSpectraSection (native)

 7: CorrectSpectraBaseline (baseline_als)

-# the data processing workflow is applied
+# The data processing workflow is applied

 raman$run_workflow()